byteDJINN/inventory-tagging/README.md

 ## Raspberry Pi

-`device` has the code for the Raspberry Pi.
+`rpi` has the code for the Raspberry Pi.

-`docker-compose run --build device` gives an interactive shell.
+`docker-compose run --build rpi` gives an interactive shell.

 You will be able to add and edit all the files in VSCode, and they will automatically change within the container.

 ## Server

-`app` has the code for the frontend/backend/database.
+`cloud` has the code for the frontend/backend/database.

 Important paths
 ```